ibm-cloud-docs/account/catalog-add-private.md

     ```
     {: codeblock}

-## Importing software to your private catalog
+## Importing software to your private catalog by using the API
 {: create-product-api}
 {: api}